 Yes, most courses that a student completes at a BC post-secondary institution count toward graduation as elective credits at the Grade 12 level.
 The student can earn dual credits, which means they get credit towards high school graduation and credits toward post-high school studies.

 The post-secondary institution must be recognized in the BC Transfer System.

 When should a student enroll?

-For Grades 10 to 12 students, you can enroll any time throughout the year.
+Students in Grades 10-12 can enroll any time throughout the year.

 What does enrolment in a 'schooling at home with CHEK ABC' program mean for a high school student?